 - Solana Beach – Saturdays from 1 p.m. to 5 p.m. at 410 S. Cedros Avenue

 Kids at the racetrack?
 Are you bringing your kids with you to the races this year?
-We have taken our son to the races before and it was fine, he was only 2 months old though so it hardly counts.
+We have taken our son to the races before and it was a fun family day.
 There are tons of activities in the infield for kids on weekends called Family Fun Days.
 Admission is FREE to children 17 and under and you can purchase an adult ticket as low as $6 (except on opening day).
 Sunday July 24th in the infield is a Family Fun Day with Webkinz a giveaway, there are 5 times as many activities on this day.
 It is very similar to the Del Mar Fair and the kids have so much fun.
 For more information on the Family Fun Day with Webkinz giveaway click here.

 The Del Mar Racetrack also has a camp for kids ages 5-12 for $24 per child.
 Included is lunch, snacks, t-shirt and activities like mini golf, video games, inflatable jump house, air hockey and more.
 This is a great option especially for out of town guests who can’t find a babysitter.
 Camp Del Mar opens at noon and closes 30 minutes after the last race.
 Registration is always open and located at the Mission Tower building, no reservations required.
 For more information on Camp Del Mar click here.